Massive winter storm brings snow, strong winds, frigid cold

 It wasn't much better in neighboring states.

-“Sometimes it’s physically impossible to keep up with Mother Nature,” said North Dakota Highway Patrol Sgt.
-Wade Kadrmas.
+"Sometimes it's physically impossible to keep up with Mother Nature," North Dakota Highway Patrol Sgt.
+Wade Kadrmas said.

 He warned those who venture out to dress appropriately.
 Often, when motorists get stranded, "They don't have a winter jacket.
 They might be wearing shorts and flip-flops, just thinking they're going to get from point A to point B and nothing is going to go wrong," he said.